erroronline1/caro/readme.md

 * Android12 Firefox-browser

 Firefox, Edge and most probably any chromium browser have previews for input datalists that help with selecting available options (e.g. message recipients) which is very convenient.
 Other browsers have not been tested.
+Technically the application is being usable on any webserver but this is **not recommended** as this does not adhere to [data safety requirements](#statement-on-technical-guidelines-on-data-security).

 [Content](#content)